SAMhere123/ggr472-ex2/README.md

-# ggr472-ex2
-GGR472 Lab 2: Introducing Mapbox GL JS
+# GGR472 Lab 1: Introducing Mapbox GL JS
+This repository contains code for a webpage with a link to an interactive web map through Mapbox GL JS

+Example web map: